korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 The TLS implementation must accept a series of root CA certificates stored on the Device SDK to determine whether the server certificate (provided at TLS handshaking) has been signed by one of the root CAs.
 The TLS implementation must meet the following requirements to validate the server certificate.
    * The root certificates are provided in the `res/trusted_RootCA_certs/roots.pem` file.
    * The `make` process automatically moves this file from `res/trusted_RootCA_certs/roots.pem` to the correct location in the current working directory.
-To maintain a secure connection with Cloud IoT Core, we strongly recommend that you perform frequent security-related firmware updates.
+To maintain a secure connection with OmniCore, we strongly recommend that you perform frequent security-related firmware updates.
    * Requires an accurate clock.

 ### Server domain checking